brunosouza-justauto/eng/memory-bank/activeContext.md

 - Updated UI to show day names instead of numbers
 - Fixed TypeScript type issues for SetType mapping

+### WorkoutSessionPage Mobile Responsiveness
+- Table layout has been optimized for mobile with percentage-based column widths
+- "Set" column is hidden on mobile screens to save space
+- All inputs use `w-full` to adapt to available space
+- Added `truncate max-w-full` to type labels to prevent text overflow
+- Reduced padding from `px-4` to `px-2` throughout the table to save space

+### Toast Notification System
+- Implemented a React-based toast notification system that appears above the content
+- Fixed issues with the announcement toast pushing exercise images to the left
+- Used `fixed inset-0` with `pointer-events-none` to ensure the toast doesn't interfere with layout or interactions
+- Added timeout cleanup to prevent memory leaks
+- Toast displays exercise transitions and countdown information

+### Rest Timer Functionality
+- Fixed the "Skip" button to properly clear timer intervals
+- Added `handleSkipTimer` function to clean up timer resources when skipped
+- Positioned the timer in the bottom-right corner with appropriate z-index

 ## Next Steps

 ### Workout Experience Enhancements